AI-Planning/l2p/README.md

 # l2p : LLM-driven Planning Model library kit

 This library is a collection of tools for PDDL model generation extracted from natural language driven by large language models.
-This library is an expansion from the survey paper [**LLMs as Planning Modelers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models**](https://arxiv.org/abs/2503.18971v1)
+This library is an expansion from the survey paper [**LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Specifications**](https://arxiv.org/abs/2503.18971v1)

 L2P is an offline, natural language-to-planning model system that supports domain-agnostic planning.
 It does this via creating an intermediate [PDDL](https://planning.wiki/guide/whatis/pddl) representation of the domain and task, which can then be solved by a classical planner.